cgradwohl/LineCount/README.md

 6. Each directory shows a sum of its subdirectories and files.

-Please note the purpose of this coding challenge is to see if an applicant is capable of writing the production quality code, not just to verify if the code is working.
-So please pay special attention to the code quality.
+7. write production quality code, not just working code.

-Please zip your final program, rename it to zipped.pdf to work around a content filtering, and send it to me via email attachment for review.
+8. zip your final program, rename it to zipped.pdf to work around a content filtering, and send it to me via email attachment for review.
 This is not timed, but your prompt answer would be appreciated.